CooleyGit/ubuntu-mean/README.md

 * HTTP           TCP     80     <ip>
 * All traffic    All     All    <ip>
 ```
 *Note: I use these basic settings to get started.
+You dont need to open all ports.
 You should be using your computer ip for security.*

 ####Install Node and npm
 ```